 To help you understand your legal options, the DUI defense attorneys at Larsen Law PLLC, with the help of Larsen Law PLLC friend and Canadian Immigration Lawyer, Marisa Feil of FWCanada, have compiled the following FAQ blog about traveling to Canada post-DUI conviction.

-Your ability to cross the Canadian border with a DUI conviction is entirely up to the discretion of the immigration officer.
 Entry into Canada is deemed a privilege by the Canadian government, and you can be denied entry for any reason.
 The legislation even states that anyone convicted of an offense that is considered a criminal offense in Canada is inadmissible.

 What Is a Temporary Resident Permit?
 How Can it Help Me?

 Immigration officers at borders and at Canadian consulates have the authority to issue Temporary Resident Permits (TRPs) for travelers traveling temporarily to Canada for significant reasons.
 A TRP requires a person to show that they have a compelling and urgent reason to travel to Canada.
 It is possible to obtain this permit at any time, even during the five years immediately after your conviction.

 Whether or not the permit is issued will depend on the following factors:

 - The number of offenses on your record

 - The severity of your offenses